Chief Illiniwek: Proposed replacement mascots

+In 2025, "The King's Guard," which advocates for and coordinates appearances for the Kingfisher, became an official registered student organization (RSO).

 In March 2025, the Nottawaseppi Huron Band of Potawatomi, whose members lead the Native American Heritage Fund, endorsed efforts to make the Kingfisher the University's mascot.

+Some Illinois fans have expressed that they miss the Chief, but recognize that the Chief is not coming back.
+And some of these fans with this perspective have expressed openness to a new mascot.

 Selection of unofficial chief portrayers

 In April 2008, the "Council of Chiefs", a group of previous Chief Illiniwek performers, named a student to portray the chief, although this portrayal is not sanctioned or endorsed by the university.
 Logan Ponce, a Latino student, was chosen as the 37th portrayer.
 Ponce expressed the ultimate goal of returning the Chief to the university.
 "It's unique to Illinois and has been such an important part of our history," he said.
 "It's part of our heritage.
 We look forward to continuing it."

 In May 2010 the Students for Chief Organization chose a new student to serve as the 38th chief portrayer: Ivan A. Dozier, who is of Cherokee ancestry.
+(The Cherokee Nation opposes Native American mascots.)
 Dozier performed as Chief at the "Next Dance" event over homecoming weekend at the university in 2010.
 He also appeared in regalia at numerous sporting events throughout the years.
 Bennett Kamps was select to replace Dozier upon his graduation, with an initial appearance in February, 2016.
 In 2017 the portrayer was Omar Cruz Aranda.